Sleep Breathing Disorders – What Impact Do They Have On Your Health?

 Obstructive Sleep Apnea in Children and Infants

 The main difference between the adult condition and the pediatric type is that adults typically experience daytime drowsiness, whereas children are more likely to struggle with behavioral issues.
-Often, the underlying cause in adults is obesity, whereas the common underlying issue in children is the enlargement of the tonsils and adenoids.
+Often, the underlying cause in adults is obesity, whereas the common underlying issue in children4 is the enlargement of the tonsils and adenoids.

 Need more info?
 Check out our full guide for sleep apnea in children.